shuozhixu/LAMMPSatUCSB/README.md

 Note: For a screw dislocation, it is important to check whether the dislocation moves within the _xz_ plane.
 In many cases, the screw dislocation immediately crosses slip to a plane that is not parallel to _xz_.
 For more on this topic, read [this paper](https://doi.org/10.1016/j.commatsci.2014.03.064).
 When this happens, the Peierls stress is not calculable.
 Write this down and move on to the next calculation.
 Sometimes the screw dislocation moves within the _xz_ plane by a certain distance, and then crosses slip.
 In this case, the Peierls stress is considered calculable.
 Note that an edge dislocation does not cross slip, so its Peierls stress should always be calculable.

-In the example provided in this github repository, the dislocation moves between dump.350.load and dump.400.load.
+In the example provided in this Github repository, the dislocation moves between dump.350.load and dump.400.load.
 Then download dump.360.load, dump.370.load, dump.380.load, and dump.390.load from Pod to the same directory (to which all previous dump files were downloaded) on your local computer.
 Open any dump file again in OVITO, by File --> Load File --> select the file --> Replace selected.
 Again, go through the newly downloaded dump files frame by frame and identify the two frames between which the dislocation core starts to move.
 The two frames are dump.390.load and dump.400.load.

 Then download dump.391.load, dump.392.load, ..., dump.399.load to the same local directory.
 Open any dump file, go through these new dump files and identify the two frames between which the dislocation core starts to move.
 The two frames are dump.393.load and dump.394.load.

-Then the Peierls stress is the stress of the simulation cell correponding to dump.393.load.
+Then the Peierls stress is the stress of the simulation cell corresponding to dump.393.load.
 The strain and stress of the simulation cell at this point can be found in line 393 of the file `strain-stress`, and the corresponding stress is then the Peierls stress for the anti-twinning direction on the {112} plane in MoNbTi<sub>_A_</sub>, 1174 MPa.
 In the current case, the critical point associated with the Peierls stress is also `P1` which was identified earlier.

 In a general case, however,

 - The dislocation core may move along the negative _x_ direction, depending on the Burgers vector of the dislocation and the shear direction.
-- Sometimes there are more than one point on the stress-strain curve at which the stress-strain relation starts to deviate from linearity.
+- Sometimes there is more than one point on the stress-strain curve at which the stress-strain relation starts to deviate from linearity.
 Let's say there are three such points and we call them `P1`, `P2`, and `P3`.
 Then the point at which the dislocation core starts to move may be one of them, or none of them.
 In other words, do not assume that any of these points is the critical point associated with the Peierls stress.
 If the point at which the dislocation core starts to move does not correspond to any turning point identified on the stress-strain curve, go with the former point instead of the latter.

 Note: If you use any file from this section in your published work, please cite